littlemanco/docker--apache-php/README.md

 ## Usage

+### Mail

+Part of many PHP applications is the need to send mail.
+This project includes the mail transfer agent "ssmtp".
+This agent is an extremely simple sendmail compatible agent, designed to forward mail directly to an MTA that's running colocated with this container such as Postfix or Mailhog.

+It is configured to look for MTAs at the domain `mail`.
+This means that the DNS should return a match for the service `mail`, perhaps through the use of a record directly or through the use of search domains.
+This is accomplished by:

+- **docker-compose**: Calling the service "mail"
+- **kubernetes**: Creating a service called "mail"

+In both cases mail should arrive appropriately.

 ### TLS

 Please **DO NOT** use the self signed certificate that is packaged in the container for anything other than testing.
 It